 What really leaves an impression at the museum is the authenticity of its estate.
 The Stasimuseum is located in House 1 on the former grounds of the headquarters of the GDR Ministry for State Security (MfS).
 The building was constructed in 1960-61 and established as the offices of Erich Mielke, the Minister for State Security from 1957 until the end of the GDR.
 His offices are preserved in their original condition and form the centerpiece of the historic site.

-The ministry’s headquarters were built in the sixties in Lichtenberg, and the first house of the museum were the offices of the Minister Erich Mielke.
-After the wall came down, citizens of Berlin secured the house and decided to make the whole complex a Research Center and Memorial, while House 1 became the Stasimuseum.
-I could tell you more but if you want to know stuff about the GDR, just visit the museum.
+After the Berlin Wall came down, citizens of Berlin secured the house and decided to make the whole complex a Research Center and Memorial, while House 1 became the Stasimuseum.

 The exhibition is worth a visit on a grey Sunday afternoon in Berlin and interesting for both children and adult visitors.

 The museum offers public guided tours in English every Thursday, Friday, Saturday, Sunday and Monday at 3 pm.
 No extra charge, no booking required.